M4NU5/Personal_Website/content/blog/tech/deploy-jellyfin-on-kubernetes/index.md

 ---
 # Troubleshooting 502 Errors

-(cry)

----
 A **502** after deploying is almost never a cluster problem - it's a routing problem.
-Work through the following steps in order before assuming anything deeper is broken.
+Work through the following steps in order before assuming anything deeper is broken. (cry)

 ## Step 1: Rule out Cloudflare proxying